koitsu/tcecosystem-guide/content/thorchain/delays.md

 [inbound confirmations](https://thorchain-university.medium.com/under-the-hood-thorchain-transaction-delays-250d00ed57b7#f667)
 before continuing to process the transaction.

-For more details about this subject, refer
+For more details about this subject, refer to
 [inbound confirmations](inbound-confirmations.md).

 ## Outbound throttling